 5. Cell Phone Charging Station from a Lotion Bottle

 If you have a short charging cord for your phone, you know how difficult it can be to stretch and reach a power source.
-Luckily, this repurposing idea turns an old lotion bottle into a charging station.
+Luckily, you can repurpose an old lotion bottle into a charging station.
 You’ll need a lotion bottle (baby lotion bottles work well), xacto knife, modge podge, sandpaper, and fabric.
 To start, draw on the shape you want to cut out.

 Cut halfway down on the front of the lotion bottle.
 The backside of the lotion bottle should curve up so it’s higher than the front of the bottle you already cut.
 The back should go almost to the top of the bottle.
 Cut a square out of the back of the lotion bottle near to top.
 This is where your charger will attach to the outlet.
 Use your sandpaper to smooth out any rough edges.
 Cut a piece of fabric that’s large enough to wrap around the whole basket with a small overlap.

 Turn the phone holder so the front is facing you and add a layer of modge podge.
 Carefully apply the fabric and smooth it out.
 Add more modge podge to the sides and back of the holder and follow it with fabric.
 Trim around the edges of the container to get rid of the excess fabric.
 Apply a layer of modge podge over the fabric and let it dry.
-You’re now ready to use this repurposing idea to charge your phone.
+You’re now ready to use this repurposed lotion bottle to charge your phone.

 This lotion bottle is large enough to hold a host of different smartphones.